-Another avenue of companionship for your senior adult is Home Instead, an at-home care service in Lafayette, LA, that can assist with their day-to-day needs.
+Another avenue of companionship for your aging family member is Home Instead, an at-home care service in Lafayette, LA, that can assist with their day-to-day needs.
 We are a professional support service that allows the elderly to retain their independence while living safely in the comfort of their home.

 To meet with a skilled, qualified caregiver for your aging loved one, contact Home Instead today!